Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs.md

 	},
 ```

-#### 3. Add a success "completed challenge" alert to the previous challenge
+#### 3. Adding a success "completed challenge" alert to the previous challenge

 - Open the previous challenge file.
 - Add the alert right on top of `<h1>`.